JFDomin/Unix-Shell/README.md

 ## Build & Run Instructions

 ### Compile the Shell
-From the root project directory:
+From the project root directory:
 ```
+cd msh
 make
 ```
+---
 ### Run in Interactive Mode
 Launch the shell and type commands directly:
 ```